lorenzkendall/sudokenzo/README.md

 - 👋 Hi, I’m @megap1nt
 - 👀 I’m interested in Cloud Security
 - 🌱 I’m currently learning KQL
-- 💞️ I’m looking to collaborate on n/a
+- 💞️ I’m looking to collaborate on consuming craft beer
 - 📫 How to reach me ... ask the Choomahs mate ;)

 Cheers.